What kind of licence is it? A close-up on licensing for visual artists.

 How can your art be used under the CLNZ licence?

 When you join, you agree that the ways your work can be reproduced are the same from work to work and auction house to auction house.
 Our terms focus on common ways art is reproduced when it is promoted on the secondary market – for example, in printed and online catalogues, on social media and in catalogue archives.
-The full detail of how you agree your work can be used is set out in the Rights Agreement you sign when you join – and that detail is the same in the licensing scheme the auction houses sign.
+The full detail of how you agree your work can be used is set out in the Rights Agreementwhich will be sent to once you have registered – and that detail is the same in the licensing scheme the auction houses sign.

 Fairness, clarity and smooth administration